 Controlling Script Bindings

-In this book we reffer to anything accessible by a script, which allows it to communicate with your Rust code a binding
+In this book we refer to anything accessible by a script, which allows it to communicate with your Rust code a binding

 (which in previous versions was more generically referred to as a script API).